markhartel/pwtc.com/wp-content/plugins/pwtc-mileage-master/README.md

 caption|show the table caption|on, off|on

 `[pwtc_riderid_download]` *enables download of logged-in user's rider ID card*

-## How do I...

-### enter mileage from a rider signup sheet into the mileage database?

-1. The statistician logs in to the _pwtc.com_ website.
-1. Navigates to the administrator menus page.
-1. Selects the _Create Ride Sheets_ option under the _Rider Mileage_ submenu.
-1. A page displays that shows a table of all the posted rides that are without ride sheets.
-1. Finds the appropriate ride based on the rider signup sheet's name and date.
-1. Selects the _Create_ link in the _Action_ column of the ride's table row.
-1. Selects _OK_ when the confirmation dialog pops up.
-1. A page displays that is the ride sheet leader and mileage entry form.
-1. more...

-### amended a rider's mileage for a ride in the mileage database?

-1. The statistician logs in to the _pwtc.com_ website.
-1. Navigates to the administrator menus page.
-1. Selects the _Manage Ride Sheets_ option under the _Rider Mileage_ submenu.
-1. A page displays that shows a search form for existing ride sheets.
-1. Selects the _From Date_ field and choose the ride's date from the popup calendar.
-1. A table displays that shows all the existing ride sheets for that day.
-1. Finds the appropriate ride sheet based on the information given by the rider.
-1. Selects the _Edit_ link in the _Action_ column of the ride sheet's table row.
-1. A page displays that is the ride sheet leader and mileage entry form.
-1. more...

 ## Rider Mileage Database Schema
 The following MySQL database tables and views are created by this plugin.